 According to Investopedia, lenders and banks can assess the risk of the borrower when setting the rate which can often be determined by their credit score.
 When a borrower is considered to be low risk by the lender (is likely to make on-time payments throughout the duration of the loan) the borrower will usually be charged a lower interest rate.
 Alternatively, if a borrower is considered high risk (sometimes due to a history of late payments), the rate may be higher.

 Other factors that go into determining interest rates include the borrower's credit score, current market conditions, type of loan, and duration of loan.
 Once your rate is determined and you are under contract on a house, the rate can be locked so you know what to expect at closing.

 How do interest rates affect monthly payments?

-The rate is set once the loan is closed and is applied to the total amount of the loan.
+The rate is set once the loan is closed and is applied to the total amount of the loan, your real estate agent can help with this as well.
 The bank or lender applies the interest rate to the loan balance with each payment.
 While interest rates are applied to almost any type of loan (credit card, education, etc.) mortgage payments typically have two types of rates: fixed rates or variable rates.
 Fixed rates are the same rates throughout the entire life of the loan and variable rates are subject to change throughout the life of the loan.